 Some notable exceptions to the above rule apply.
 For example, if you entered the U.S. on a visa and later decide to marry a U.S. citizen, you can apply for a U.S. green card (lawful permanent residence, via the procedure known as adjustment of status) even after your expiration date, without having to leave the United States first.
-Realize, however, that your stay will be unlawful up until the day you turn in your adjustment of status application, which means you are at risk of being caught and placed in removal proceedings.
+Realize, however, that your stay will be unlawful up until the day you turn in your adjustment of status application, which means you are at risk of being caught and placed into removal proceedings.

-Another important exception applies to people who have faced persecution in their home country, or fear they would be persecuted upon return.
-They may apply for asylum even if their visa has run out -- though they are expected to do so either within one year of U.S. entry or one year of their expiration date, depending on current policy.
+Another important exception applies to people who have faced persecution in their home country or who fear they would be persecuted upon return.
+They may apply for asylum even if their permitted time under a visa has run out.
+However, they are expected to submit their application either within one year of U.S. entry or one year of the expiration date of their permitted stay, depending on current policy.
 For the eligibility rules, see Who Is Eligible for Asylum or Refugee Protection in The U.S.?

 If you hold any other type of visa, you will need to look into the length of the possible extension and whether there is a maximum set on the number of years you can spend in the U.S. on that visa.
 For example, if you entered the U.S. on a B visa (a visitor for business or pleasure), you can extend you stay for up to six months, for a maximum stay of one year.
 Holders of work-based visas can usually extend their stays even longer, assuming their employer wishes to keep them on.

 Once you submit your application for an extension of status, you are permitted to remain in the U.S. until you receive a decision from U.S. Citizenship and Immigration Services (USCIS)—even if your permitted stay expires while USCIS is considering your application.